In addition the following criteria MUST be met:

 - Currently live or work in Garland, Rowlett, or Sachse for at least one year (must be documented); if you do not meet this criteria, we would be happy to provide you with information for an affiliate in your geographical service area.

 - Be a US citizen or permanent resident

 - Have 2 years rental and employment history (rental history must be in applicant’s or co-applicant’s name)

-- Credit and Criminal Background checks – non-refundable fee
+- Agree to Credit and Criminal Background checks – pay a non-refundable fee

 Home Buyer FAQ’s